guywiz/PyTulip/Algorithms/Participation Coefficient/README.md

 Guimera, R., & Amaral, L. A. N. (2005).
 Cartography of complex networks: modules and universal roles.
 Journal of Statistical Mechanics: Theory and Experiment, 2005(02), P02001.

 This is a meso level statistics requiring and depending on a community structure of the graph.
-Because community structures may not be stable, the routine iteratively calls the Leiden community finding algorithm before computing a ratio reflecting how much a node connects ot toher communities in a diverse manner.
+Because community structures may not be stable, the routine iteratively calls the Leiden community finding algorithm before computing a ratio reflecting how much a node connects to other communities in a diverse manner.